deanturpin/superdean.com/watchmaker.md

 ## Books and films

-- Practical Watch Repairing by Donald de Carlo: essential reading
+- Practical Watch Repairing by Donald de Carlo: essential reading (get this first)
+- [The Watchmaker's Apprentice](https://www.imdb.com/title/tt2958390/) featuring George Daniels and Roger W. Smith (and watch this to whet your appetite)
 - Lessons in Horology by Grossman
 - Joseph Bulova School of Watchmakers
 - Practical Treatise on Gearing by Brown and Sharpe (I haven't read this but what a title!)
-- [The Watchmaker's Apprentice](https://www.imdb.com/title/tt2958390/) featuring George Daniels and Roger W. Smith
 - [Masters of Time: The World of Swiss Complicated Watches](https://www.youtube.com/watch?v=CtkcLjiNy_0): the work of independent watchmakers Pilippe Dufour and Antonio Prezioso

 ## YouTube channels